-This contemporary painter has been at the forefront of Puerto Rican art for over half a century.
+Painter and sculptor Antonio Martorell has been at the forefront of Puerto Rico’s artistic conversations for more than half a century.

 Antonio Martorell: What can you get out of an umbrella?
 To everybody, it’s just an umbrella.
 You open it, to protect yourself from the sun, or the rain, or the snow.
 But no, umbrella is, you tear it apart, and you explore it.
 You learn what it is, to be an umbrella.

 A consummate artist, Antonio Martorell is one of Puerto Rico’s greatest living cultural treasures.
 His life has been one of continuous experimentation, and new artistic materials and techniques: painting, printmaking, writing, and more.

 Martorell: I feel as if I’m just beginning, because the more I do, the more I know I can do.
 What I learn in one medium, I apply it to the other.
 And when I’m doing one, I never miss the other.
 I wish I could be forever on stage, and when I’m working in my studio, I say, “Why, why bother doing a performance, when I’m having so much fun here?”
 And when I write, the same thing.

 But when Martorell started out, his creativity was expressed solely through a paintbrush.
 Then, one day, it occurred to him that a two-dimensional object, on a gallery wall, could offer viewers only a small window into his mindset.
 Martorell wanted more.